Sous Vide Equipment: What to Know Before You Buy

 In the past, immersion circulators started at $500 but the majority of them were around $1000.

 These consumer devices are designed for simplicity and are targeted at the home cook.
 They won't run large amounts of water, but can handle up to four gallons with ease---plenty for most home applications.
-Popular food blog Serious Eats tested the three most popular models and found that each had its strengths and weaknesses, but that the Anova device came in first.
+Popular food blog Serious Eats tested the three most popular models and found that each had its strengths and weaknesses.

 If used in a standard cooking pot, all immersion circulators suffer from heat loss and water evaporation.
 To solve this problem, there are sous vide thermal circulating bath systems that have an insulated water bath and a lid that is cut to fit the immersion circulator.